Felling History

 THE PUBS

-The oldest remaining pub building, The Half Way House on Felling High Street of about 1835 said to be half way between Low and High Felling.
-It is still there but closed.
+Once, the oldest remaining pub building, The Half Way House on Felling High Street of about 1835 said to be half way between Low and High Felling.
+The building is still there but now converted into flats.
 This pic shows the start of the revitalisation of the High Street which failed.
-Left click the image to see how it looks today
+Left click the image to see how it looked before the conversion of the pub to flats

 Opposite this was the Greyhound at 62 High Str., it was demolished and is now at the base of Crowhall Towers.

-The name was changed by the proprietor called Gray to the Gray Hound.
-He was long gone but the name stayed...so why have a picture of a greyhound?
-Not very helpful to kid's with their spelling.
+The name was changed by the female proprietor called Gray to the Gray Hound.
+She was long gone but the name stayed...so why have a picture of a greyhound?
+Not very helpful to kids with their spelling.
 It is now correctly spelled

-In Davison Street there was the Oddfellows Arms and the Durham Ox and at the bottom of Coldwell Street there was, and is, but for how much longer, the Bay Horse, not forgetting the Shakespeare, where the Portland is now
+In Davison Street there was the Oddfellows Arms and Durham Ox, at the bottom of Coldwell Lane there was the Bay Horse, no longer a pub but now on the Council's Local List, not forgetting the Shakespeare, where the Portland is now, also on the Council's Local List,

 In 1851 the Barley Mow was occupied by Thomas Dixon.
-It was acquired by John White in 1887, the year of the Queen's Jubilee and renamed Victoria Jubilee
+It was acquired by Irish immigrant John White in 1887, the year of the Queen's Jubilee and renamed Victoria Jubilee.
+John White, & then his widow Martha White, created a pub empire for the next thirty years or so.

-Isn't this one, The Bluebell, a magnificent looking Art Nouveau building rebuilt by Newcastle Breweries in 1905.
-This is a very early brewery owned pub site.
+Isn't this one, The Bluebell, a magnificent looking Art Nouveau building, rebuilt by Newcastle Breweries in 1905.
+It's on the Council's Local List, as well as the adjoining top right hand side Felling High Street shops, built in the same red bricks This is a very early brewery owned pub site.
 The map of 1766 shows the parcel of land, then owned by Robert Whinny,but by 1836 it was in the possession of John Barras.
 Who was John Barras?
 Then he had a brewery in Gateshead but in 1884, he was the leading light in establishing Newcastle Breweries

 Left click to enlarge